Lou Gehrig: Illness

-He was indeed meeting the ball, with only one strikeout in 28 at-bats.
-However, with Gehrig hitless in five of the first eight games, Joe McCarthy found himself resisting pressure from Yankee management to switch his slumping player to a part-time role.
+Gehrig was indeed meeting the ball, with only one strikeout in 28 at-bats.
+However, with Gehrig hitless in five of the eight games, McCarthy found himself resisting pressure from Yankee management to switch his slumping player to a part-time role.
 Things came to a head when Gehrig struggled to make a routine put-out at first base.
-The pitcher, Johnny Murphy, had to wait for him to drag himself over to the bag so he could field the throw.
+The pitcher, Johnny Murphy, had to wait for Gehrig to drag himself over to the bag so he could field the throw.
 Murphy said, "Nice play, Lou."
 Gehrig's later assessment was very dismissive.
-"That was the simplest play you could ever make in baseball, and I knew then: There was something wrong with me".
+"That was the simplest play you could ever make in baseball, and I knew then: There was something wrong with me."

 On April 30, Gehrig went hitless against the Washington Senators.
 He had just played his 2,130th consecutive major league game.
-On May 2, the next game after a day off, Gehrig approached McCarthy before the game in Detroit against the Tigers and said, "I'm benching myself, Joe", telling the Yankees' skipper that he was doing so "for the good of the team".
+On May 2, the next game after a day off, Gehrig approached McCarthy before the game in Detroit against the Detroit Tigers and said, "I'm benching myself, Joe," telling the Yankees' skipper that he was doing so "for the good of the team".
 McCarthy acquiesced, putting Ellsworth "Babe" Dahlgren in at first base, and also said that whenever Gehrig felt he could play again, the position was his.
 Gehrig, as Yankee captain, himself took the lineup card out to the shocked umpires before the game, ending the 14-year streak.
 Before the game began, the Briggs Stadium announcer told the fans, "Ladies and gentlemen, this is the first time Lou Gehrig's name will not appear on the Yankee lineup in 2,130 consecutive games."
-The Detroit Tigers' fans gave Gehrig a standing ovation while he sat on the bench with tears in his eyes.
+The Tigers' fans gave Gehrig a standing ovation while he sat on the bench with tears in his eyes.
 Coincidentally, among those attending the game was Wally Pipp, whom Gehrig had replaced at first base 2,130 games previously.
 A wire-service photograph of Gehrig reclining against the dugout steps with a stoic expression appeared the next day in the nation's newspapers.
-He stayed with the Yankees as team captain for the rest of the season, but never played in a major-league game again.
+He stayed with the Yankees as team captain for the rest of the season but never played in a major-league game again.